NikosRig/Mimo-Crawler/README.md

 ##### `mimoClient.addResponseListener(callback)`
- Every time Mimo sends you back a response, this callback function will be called with the response message as parameter.
+ Every time Mimo sends you back a response, this callback function will be called with the response as an argument.

 ```bash
 mimoClient.addResponseListener((responseMessage) => {